pymachado/saitama_zond_presale/README.md

 - The allocation and pricing mechanism ensures fair and consistent token distribution across all tiers, adapting to market interest and demand.

 ### Roles
-- **Contributor:** A user who reserves an amount of the base token through the QRL (Qualified Reserve List).
+- **Contributor:** A user who reserves an amount of the base token through the $QRL.
 - **Admin:** A user who manages the protocol features, including defining the presale parameters (e.g., number of tiers, allocation per tier, rate of increase).

 ### Advantages